For The King - Turn-based strategy with cartoon graphics and roguelike co-op. Turn-based strategy For The King - review

 Game mechanics consists of two main aspects - turn-based combat and turn-based exploration of the world.

-Turn based combat- created in the style of classic JRPGs.
+Turn-based battles- created in the style of classic JRPGs.
 Choose the type of attack, action and use of items.
 Activate special skills to defeat the enemy.

 The main characters of the game are the Hunter, the Mage and the Blacksmith.
 There are also 3 minor characters and many other heroes that can be unlocked as you progress.

-Speed, Strength, Durability, Talent, Awareness and Vitality- the main features that will shape each character.
-Plus, everyone has their own main skill.
+Speed, strength, durability, talent, awareness and vitality- the main features that will shape each character.
+Plus everyone has their own main skill.

 FortheKing is a fairy tale for adults where cartoon characters fight mythical creatures like cyclops and minotaurs.
-At first glance, everything looks very nice, but in fact, more than once you will have to witness how your opponents fill everything around with blood or burn in flames.
+At first glance, everything looks very nice, but in fact, more than once you will have to witness how your opponents fill everything around with blood or burn in fire.
 The game is currently in Steam Early Access.

 There are a lot of opponents in the game, ranging from ordinary orcs and skeletons to Cthulhu-like mind controllers and liches.

-The whole game takes place on a small island, which is a hexagonal field.
+The entire game takes place on a small island, which is a hexagonal field.
 Each turn there is a speed test that will show how far you can go that day.
 But, as with weapons, you can spend focus points and move a couple of cells further.

 Character development in the game is automatic.
-You gain levels, and the characteristics are distributed as needed for the selected class.
+You gain levels, and characteristics are distributed as needed for the selected class.

-Plot of For The King
+Plot For The King

 Graphics For The King